Pheebs32/Extending-Testing-Challenge/Early_Planning.md

 4. allowlist file contains the following names: "Smith", "Johnson", "Williams".

 **Expected Behavior:**
-<br>Since only the allowlist file is present, the program should copy the documents from the originals and updates directories to the finals directory, excluding any documents with names not listed in the allowlist file.
+<br>Since only the allowlist file is present, the program should copy the documents from the originals and updates directories to the finals directory, excluding any documents with names not listed in the allowlist file or not in updates.

 **Actual Results**
 <br>Works as expected with correct given data